Rod-Freedom/Challenge-N3-PasswordGen/README.md

 ## **ABOUT THE PROJECT**

 This password generator uses input elements to generate a random password.
-The code still needs refinement, and it's a little repetitive.
-Including emojis in the passwords resulted in some errors due to the .plit and .slice methods that tend to cut the emojis in half from a string.
+The code received a recent debugging and it's now shorter and works as planned when adding emojis to the password.

 </br>